louiscouston/louiscouston.github.io/_pages/mimop.md

 ## News

-I moved from the British Antarctic Survey to the Université de Lyon on Setpember 1st 2020, but I will keep working on this project for the foreseeable future.
-Do not hesitate to reach out if you want to work on MIMOP or a related project as I'd be more than happy to accomodate your interests.
+I moved from the British Antarctic Survey to the Université de Lyon on Setpember 1st 2020, but I will keep working on this project for the foreseeable future. **Do not hesitate to reach out** if you want to work on MIMOP or a related topic as I'd be more than happy to accomodate your interests in the general field of **polar oceanography**.
 The more the merrier!

 ## Background